rschristopher/ischristtrue.com/src/ancient-views/justification.md

 Faith is to works as the the body is to the spirit.
 Even the demons have faith (in terms of belief and obedience) in Christ.
 It is not *our* faith that saves.
 It is Christ's faith that saves us.
 Trying to put faith and works in competition blatantly and obviously contradicts scripture, and misses the entire point of justification.
 Martin Luther is clearly wrong.
 Sola fide is clearly false.
-And justification by works alone is and akways was clearly wrong.
+And justification by works alone is and always was clearly wrong.
 This isn't complicated.

 Modern Lutherans will explain that this isn't what they mean by *sola fide*, but this is what Martin Luther meant and what many of the reformers meant.
 If you mean something similar to the orthodox view (such as the nuanced *sola gratia, sola fide*), then you don't need a Latin slogan, you can just participate in the scriptures and understand justification exactly as it has been understood for thousands of years.